cajhin/capsicain/README.md

 # capsicain

-C++ tool that uses the Interception driver https://github.com/oblitum/Interception to monitor and modify keypresses, at a very low level.
+Keyboard configuration tool that re-maps keys and modifier-key-combos at a very low level.
+Uses the Interception driver https://github.com/oblitum/Interception to receive keys before almost everyone else.

 ## Why?

 I touch type.
 I code.
-I need a keyboard setup where I can keep my fingers on the home row all the time.
+I need a keyboard setup where I can keep my fingers on the home row most of the time.

 The position of Left/Right, Home/End, Insert/Delete and so on is bad.
 On laptops, it's awful.
 Also, I need to type Ümläuts quite often, which is a pain on US standard layout - the only sane layout for writing C-style code.
+My right pinky complains a lot, because C-style code requires a lot of special characters that are done with a stretched right pinky.
+Then I see the ALT keys, which are in a great position but rather useless.

-While I'm at it, I like to have a ton of extra features.
+And while I'm at it, I like to have a ton of extra features.

 **AutoHotKey** is nice, did it for 10 years, but it runs in userspace and fails whenever the target gets key input from low level (VMs, RDP fullscreen, security boxes, games).
 It is limited when comes to multi-modifier combos.
 I still use it as a deputy for capsicain, doing Windowsy userspace tasks.

 **Windows Keyboard Layout Creator** works more reliable, but it supports only very basic key remapping, and requires a reboot for every change.

-**Karabiner** is really good, somewhat limited modifier handling, but Mac-only.
+**Karabiner** is really good, but Mac-only (and oh so awful config syntax).

-**TMK with Hasu's Usb-to-Usb stick** is very cool, but it cannot do laptop keyboards.
+**Tmk / Qmk with Hasu's Usb-to-Usb stick** is very cool, but it cannot do laptop keyboards.

 **Capsicain** does everything I want.
 Reliably, everywhere.